thereeling/GiftBuddy/README.md

 ## Installation

-This app is deployed usin Heroku, the user does not need to insall anything.
+This app is deployed using [Heroku](https://giftbuddy-project2.herokuapp.com/), the user does not need to install anything.

 ## Usage